migzpogi/leonhard/README.md

 * `is_pythagorean_triplet`: Checks if a^2 + b^2 = c^2 where a < b < c
 * `count_digits`: Counts the number of digits of a given number
 * `generate_collatz_sequence`: Generates a collatz sequence
+* `generate_cyclic_permutation`: Generates the list of cyclic permutation of a given number

 ## Samples
 Sample files are found in `samples/`